MangoTheCat/MangoPresentations/presenters/StephLocke.md

 Long professional bio
 ------
-Starting off in "the business" and falling sideways into "IT", Steph has worked in insurance and finance for most of her professional career delivering new and valuable insight to companies.
+Starting off in "the business" and falling sideways into IT, Steph has worked in insurance and finance for most of her professional career delivering new and valuable insight to companies.
 She's now working a Principal Consultant at Mango Solutions to help bring value to more companies around the UK, and internationally.

 With a number of analytics, reporting, and data warehouse solutions under her belt she knows her Microsoft and open source technology stacks.

 Technical skill, and a business focus, are complemented by strong mentoring and management skills.
-Having mentored staff over the past three years and having lead a growing team, Steph can help deliver not only a better "technical solution" but a better "people solution".
+Having mentored staff over the past three years and having lead a growing team, Steph can help deliver not only a better technical solution but a better people solution.

 Having worked in primarily smaller organisations, Steph has learnt to interact with everyone from front-line staff to CxOs and has sat on various steering groups that help blend turn strategy into tactics.